 If you answer these questions before you go into production, your final infographic will be ready to go once it's finished.

 What’s the point of great content if readers forget what they’ve read seconds after leaving the page?
 Not only are visuals processed 60,000 times faster than text, but 65 percent of people are visual learners, meaning visuals are one of the best ways to get information across to the reader.

 With infographics, your readers are able to quickly scan the document, understand the message you’re trying to get across, and remember it long after they leave the page.

 Not to mention that infographics are especially good at taking complex ideas, filled with facts and simplifying the story, with images and or visuals to tell the story the data uncovers quickly and easily.
 Even the most novice reader gets the message and they get it quickly.

-We also know that the greater the memory, the more likes, shares, downloads, forward and comments.
-We know that all these positive behaviors contribute to increased socialization of your infographic and that almost always leads to more sales opportunities and more potential new customers.
+We also know that the greater the memory, the more likes, shares, downloads, forward, and comments.
+We know that all these positive behaviors contribute to the increased socialization of your infographic and that almost always leads to more sales opportunities and more potential new customers.

 As mentioned before, visuals are much more “share-worthy” than traditional text content.
 The nature of an infographic makes people click, like, and share it, leading Google to index your website higher thanks to Google’s “Page Rank” algorithm.

 So, not only are people more likely to share your infographic, Google even sees it as more shareable and will more likely give your page a higher ranking.